Delta-Water/README-Automatic-Generation-and-Translation-Tool/README/README_日本語.md

 - [Changer de langue: Français](/README/README_Français.md)
 - [Sprache wechseln: Deutsch](/README/README_Deutsch.md)

 Sure!
-However, it looks like you have provided a file descriptor rather than text to translate.
-If you provide the actual content you'd like translated into Japanese, I'll be happy to help! 😊
+However, the text you provided appears to be a file reference rather than content that can be translated.
+If you have specific content from the README file that you would like translated into Japanese, please provide that text, and I'll be happy to help! 😊